niess/danton/docs/source/interface.rst

          The positional *array* argument and keyword only (*kwargs*) arguments are mutually exclusive.

-      The optional *reference* argument specifies the reference surface for elevation values.
-Possible values are :python:`"ellipsoid"` (default) or :python:`"geoid"`.

       The *array* argument, if specified, must be a structured :external:py:class:`numpy.ndarray` containing geodetic coordinates
       (:python:`"latitude"`, :python:`"longitude"`).